-The Crook County Board of Commissioners will now meet in executive session under ORS 192.660(2)(e) For the purpose of conducting deliberations with persons designated by the governing body to negotiate real property transactions; and ORS 192.660(2)(i) To review and evaluate the employment-related performance of the chief executive officer of a public body, a public officer, employee or staff member who does not request an open hearing.
+The Crook County Board of Commissioners will now meet in Executive Session under ORS 192.660(2)(e) For the purpose of conducting deliberations with persons designated by the governing body to negotiate real property transactions; and ORS 192.660(2)(d) To conduct deliberations with persons designated by the governing body to carry on labor negotiations.

-Representatives of the news media and designated staff shall be allowed to attend the executive session.
+Representatives of the news media and designated staff shall be allowed to attend the Executive Session, except for (2)(d).
 All other members of the audience are asked to leave the room.
-Representatives of the news media are specifically directed not to report on any of the deliberations during the executive session, except to state the general subject of the session as previously announced.
-No decision may be made in executive session.
-At the end of the executive session, we will return to open session and welcome the audience back into the room.
+Representatives of the news media are specifically directed not to report on any of the deliberations during the Executive Session, except to state the general subject of the session as previously announced.
+No decision may be made in the Executive Session.
+At the end of the Executive Session, we will return to Open Session and welcome the audience back into the room.

-- 6. ORS 192.660(2)(e) For the purpose of conducting deliberations with persons designated by the governing body to negotiate real property transactions - 7.
-ORS 192.660(2)(i) To review and evaluate the employment-related performance of the chief executive officer of a public body, a public officer, employee or staff member who does not request an open hearing
+- 8. ORS 192.660(2)(e) For the purpose of conducting deliberations with persons designated by the governing body to negotiate real property transactions - 9.
+ORS 192.660(2)(d) To conduct deliberations with persons designated by the governing body to carry on labor negotiations